esam191/Rummy-O-Game/Design/readme.md

-This folder contains all the UML diagrams for the RummyO game.
+This folder contains all our design artifacts for our RummyO game.
+It includes the design and its association among our components.
+All behavioral models such as sequence and state diagrams are included.